stellar/system-test/README.md

 ### Running system tests:
   Identify the system-test image you want to use for running tests:
   - Use a prebuilt system test image published as tags under `dockerhub.io/stellar/system-test`
-  - Build the system test docker image locally with specific versions of core, horizon, soroban rpc, rust toolchain, soroban cli, this will create a docker image named
+  - Build the system test docker image locally with specific versions of core, horizon, soroban rpc, rust toolchain, stellar cli, this will create a docker image named
   `stellar/system-test:dev`.
   All `GIT_REF` variables can refer to either a fully qualified local path to checked out git repo, or a fully qualified github remote repo url `https://github.com/repo#<ref>`
   ```